 1. Learn the Difference between Good and Bad Debt

 Creating wealth often requires that you go into debt temporarily in order to make a profit later.
 This means that you need to have an excellent credit rating.
 Many people make the mistake of believing that the best approach to early retirement is to never go into debt.
 This is a big mistake.
 Having no debt means that you have no credit.
 This means that when you do need to go into debt, to invest in real estate, for example, creditors have no way of knowing if you are worth the risk.
 This is why incurring some good debt is necessary.

-Good debt is a reasonable amount of debt that you carry, based upon your income that you pay on in a timely manner.
-One example of good debt would be a credit card that you obtain through your local bank that you carry a small balance on.
+Good debt is a reasonable amount of debt that you carry, based upon the income that you pay in a timely manner.
+One example of good debt would be a credit card that you obtain through the local bank that you carry a small balance on.
 As long as you make payments on time, and you carry over a small balance each month, you will be creditworthy when you need to borrow money.
 Just keep your debt to a minimum.

 If you want to retire in your thirties, you will need to build a healthy, liquid savings account now.
 This will be your source of emergency funds.
 In addition to this, once you build up enough savings, you can begin to move some of this cash into a retirement fund or into other investments.

 Your next question is probably how much should you have available in savings?
 That depends on your lifestyle and income.
 However, many experts say that you should save 1 to 2 years’ worth of income in case of an emergency?
 Just remember that your goals are different than your peers.
 They may be fine simply putting away 10 percent of each paycheck.
 If you aren’t making enough to save adequately this could be one of many signs that it is time to change careers.
 You, on the other hand, will need to put away much more.
 In fact, you will have to make important personal choices and sacrifice some wants to make early retirement happen.